xivSolutions/SuperMassive/README.markdown

-Massive is a Single File Database Lover.
-It's Better Than Chocolate.
-No Really.
+Massive is Still a Better-Then-Chocolate Database Lover, But . . .
 ===============================================================================

-I'm sharing this with the world because we need another way to access data - don't you think?
-Truthfully - I wanted to see if I could flex the C# 4 stuff and run up data access with a single file.
-I used to have this down to 350 lines, but you also needed to reference WebMatrix.Data.
-Now you don't - this is ready to roll and weighs in at a lovely 524 lines of code.
-Most of which is comments.
+I am using this space to experiment with some breaking changes Rob Conery introduced in an alpha branch on the original project.
+For the moment, I am leaving the rest of Mr. Conery's original read-me in place, though some of the functionality described may be broken while I mess with this.
+More will be revealed.

 How To Install It?
 ------------------
-Drop the code file into your app and change it as you wish.
+Drop the Massive.cs (or one of the provider-specific) code file(s) into your app and change it as you wish.

 How Do You Use It?
 ------------------